egemenimre/satmad/README.rst

 -------

 This project is Copyright (c) Egemen Imre and licensed under the terms of the GNU GPL v3+ license.
-This package is based upon the `Astropy package template <https://github.com/astropy/package-template>`_ which is licensed under the BSD 3-clause license.
-See the licenses folder for more information.